 Diagnosing and Treating Prolactinoma

-Elevated levels of prolactin are easy to detect with a simple blood test but finding the cause of the excess hormone can be a bit more difficult.
+Elevated levels of prolactin are easy to detect with a simple blood test, but finding the cause of the excess hormone can be a bit more difficult.

 Dopamine-suppressing drugs may cause prolactin levels to rise, since dopamine plays a role in managing prolactin levels.
-Patient who take certain prescription medications (including some anti-psychotic, anti-nausea, or blood pressure medications) may experience the symptoms of elevated prolactin levels due to the decrease in prolactin-suppressing dopamine.
+Patients who take certain prescription medications (including some anti-psychotic, anti-nausea, or blood pressure medications) may experience the symptoms of elevated prolactin levels due to the decrease in prolactin-suppressing dopamine.

 Non-prolactinoma pituitary tumors may also cause elevated levels of prolactin.
 The interplay between hormones is extremely complex, and a disturbance in any one hormone level can upset the balance of the others.